My Story

 began to emerge.

-I take occasional lessons from a very talented instructor and dressage rider,
+I take lessons from a very talented instructor and dressage rider,

 Sharon Merkel-Beattie,